ASLAN Pharmaceuticals Limited (ASLN)'s Financial Results Comparing With CohBar Inc. (NASDAQ:CWBR) | New Business Observer

-This is a contrast between ASLAN Pharmaceuticals Limited (NASDAQ:ASLN) and CohBar Inc. (NASDAQ:CWBR) based on their institutional ownership, analyst recommendations, profitability, risk, dividends, earnings and valuation.
-The two companies are Biotechnology and they also compete with each other.
+ASLAN Pharmaceuticals Limited (NASDAQ:ASLN) and CohBar Inc. (NASDAQ:CWBR) have been rivals in the Biotechnology for quite some time.
+Below is a review of each business including various aspects such as institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.

 |Gross Revenue